d48/mstar-audio-player/README.md

 					=> url
 	</pre>
-3. Create initial page setup to serve up/display the data -running into issues regarding xml on another domain. won't load. see about using curl
+3. Create initial page setup to serve up/display the data
+	- running into issues regarding xml on another domain. won't load. see about using curl
 4. Do small test of manually getting URL to see possibilities of streaming